 - Low FODMAPs Diet: In my survey, 48 percent of readers saw an improvement in pain by following the low FODMAPs diet.
 This diet, typically used for irritable bowel syndrome (IBS), reduces the consumption of specific fermentable carbohydrates that can contribute to intestinal distress.
-For more information about the low FODMAP diet, you can visit the Monash University site, and stay tuned for a new article from me about FODMAPs in the very near future!
+For more information about the low FODMAP diet, you can visit the Monash University site.

 - Autoimmune Paleo Diet: 50 percent of people reported a reduction in pain when following the Autoimmune Paleo (AIP) diet, which removes gluten, dairy, soy, grains, nightshades, legumes, nuts, seeds, and eggs — common food sensitivities for those with Hashimoto’s.

-Additional diets that were reported to reduce pain, in my May 2015 survey, include the gluten free diet (47 percent), the grain free diet (43 percent), as well as an egg free diet (40 percent).
+Additional diets that were reported to reduce pain, in my survey of over 2000 individuals with Hashimoto’s, include the gluten-free diet (47 percent), the grain-free diet (43 percent), as well as an egg-free diet (40 percent).

-Another factor for many in overcoming pain can be addressed by treating infections, a common root cause of Hashimoto’s.
+Treating underlying infections, a common root cause of Hashimoto’s, can play a role in overcoming pain.
 In 2015, 80 percent of my clients who hit a plateau with nutrition and took the gut tests I recommended, tested positive for at least one gut infection.

 The infection I have encountered the most in people with chronic pain and migraines is Helicobacter pylori.
-When combined with the use of NSAIDs, this infection (most commonly known for causing ulcers) creates a double whammy risk for ulcers.
-Treating this gut infection helped reduce pain for 50 percent of the people I surveyed.
+When combined with the use of NSAIDs, this infection creates a double whammy risk for ulcers.
+Treating this gut infection helped reduce pain for 50 percent of the people whom I surveyed.
 Please see my article on H. pylori for information on how to test for and treat this infection.